TheWilley/LDN/README.md

-# LDNsdfsdf
+# LDN
 LDN is a parser of the website lidkopingnsytt.se, with the aim to take it's content and put a new coat of ppaint on it.

+The website can be reached on other devices on the local network using the following '''ip: 192.168.1.65/LDN'

 Below, you will find a description of all files:

 ### articles.db
 The databse fille conataing all the data

 ### content.php
-The article itsself
+The article itself

 ### index.php
-The main php file where all articles are visible in a gridd fomatrion
+The main php file where all articles are visible in a grid formation

 ### main.py
 The parser file